Wichita man sentenced to seven years on nine felony crimes

-WICHITA, KAN. – The Sedgwick County District Attorney Marc Bennett announced Tuesday that Sean McKenzie, 42 of Wichita, was sentenced to seven years in prison for a series of
+WICHITA, Kan.
+(KSNW) – The Sedgwick County District Attorney Marc Bennett announced Tuesday that 42-year-old Sean McKenzie of Wichita was sentenced to seven years in prison for a series of

 crimes committed last summer in Wichita, including a police chase that injured another